 - Create a page in WordPress as usual and password protect it.
 (You can find the password protection option for pages in the ‘Publish’ section at the top right of the ‘Add/Edit Page’ screen.)
 Use the ‘Product’ or ‘Product Category’ WooCommerce shortcodes to insert the products for your members-only WooCommerce store into the password protected page.

-- You can also password protect individual WooCommerce products in the same way as you can protect pages and posts in WordPress.
-This is worth doing if you only have a small number of members-only products, or if you want to make each product available to a different group of members.
+- You can also password protect individual WooCommerce products using the same method as protecting pages and posts in WordPress.
+This is worth doing if you only have a small number of members-only products, or if you want to make each product available to different groups of members.
 It’s less user-friendly for larger membership online shops because your members will have to enter a password for every single product they view – even if each product has the same password.

 The downside with this option is that it’s pretty basic and involves a lot of compromises and there are some security loopholes.
 For example WooCommerce automatically creates a main ‘Shop’ page listing all your products.
-Even if you aren’t directing people to this page, people will still be able to find it (e.g. by guessing the address) and it will list your members-only products as well as your public products.
+Even if you aren’t directing people to this page, people will still be able to find it (e.g. by guessing the address).
+Your shop page will list your members-only products as well as your public products.

-If you want to keep things simple then it’s a good thing that your members will all share the same password for your protected shop page.
-You won’t have to worry about letting members sign up directly on the website, adding them as individual users or helping them with problems with their login details, which eases the administrative burden on you as the store owner.
-However if you need a more secure solution with unique passwords for each member then you will need method #2.
+If you want to keep things simple then it fine for your members to share the same password for your protected shop page.
+You won’t have to worry about letting members sign up directly on the website.
+You don’t have to bother added them as individual users or helping them with lost password/login problems.
+This eases the administrative burden on you as the store owner.
+However if your members store needs a more secure and fully featured solution then you’ll need methods #2-5.

 #2 – WooCommerce membership plugin

 The most sophisticated way to create a members-only WooCommerce store is to use a WordPress membership plugin.
-Membership plugins are a great option for more advanced websites because you can have multiple membership levels, and each member has their own unique login – no shared passwords.
+Membership plugins are a great option for more advanced websites because you can have multiple membership levels.
+Each member has their own unique login – no shared passwords.

 Membership plugins also allow you to create other members-only content such as static pages and posts.
-If you need a wider members area in addition to your protected products and categories then this is the best option for you.
+If you need a wider members area in addition to your protected products and categories then this is the best option.

-The other advantage of this method is that if you use a WooCommerce-compatible membership plugin, you can allow people to purchase membership (along with your other products) directly on your website.
+The other advantage is that if you use a WooCommerce-compatible membership plugin, people can purchase membership (along with your other products) directly on your website.
 You can automate the entire process so that they can sign up, pay and receive their login details without any involvement from you.

 Which membership plugin to use?